joestr/joestr/README.md

 My name is Joel and I am an open source enthusiast who mainly develops in Java.

-In my sparse I work on various projects hosted under the [joestr.at](https://github.com/joestrhq) label.
+In my spare time I work on various projects hosted under the [joestr.at](https://github.com/joestrhq) label.

 I am currently employed as a C# software developer.